-The main pollutant of concern within the Borough is Nitrogen Dioxide, which is emitted from vehicle exhausts and is prevalent in areas where there are congested roads.
+The main pollutants of concern within the Borough is Nitrogen Dioxide and Particulate Matter, which is emitted from vehicles exhausts and is prevalent in areas where there are congested roads e.g. the M1 and the A52.
 However, it must also be noted that ambient background levels are affected by emissions from domestic heating e.g. Oxides of nitrogen from boilers and particulate matter from solid fuel burners.